sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

                                               Data Stores
-NIST CPE Information:
+NIST CPE Information:This data enables automation of vulnerability management, security measurement, and compliance.
+NIST also includes databases of security checklists, security related software flaws, misconfigurations, product names, and impact metrics.

-Risk DB:
+Risk DB: A database which is responisble for identifying, analyzing, evaluating, and controlling risk related with any open source code.

-Policy DB:
+Policy DB: Policy Database provides a central data source for information on use of External Open source and how to use it.